AlanInTsukuba/name-gender-ja/index.md

 #### 3. Gender estimator based on ending characters

-The given names collections are used to generate classification rules using the ending characters similar to those used by <a href="#LariviereEtal2013">Larivière et al (2013)</a> but with CJK characters.
+The given names collections are used to generate classification rules using the ending characters similar to those used by <a href="#LariviereEtal2013">Larivière et al (2013)</a> but with Japanese Kanji characters.

 ## Ethics and personal information